 Muhammad, the Prophet of Islam, died unexpectedly and rather suddenly in 632 A.D., after only a brief illness.

-When the news reached ‘Umar that Muhammad was gone, that strong man, who would later rule over the entire Islamic empire as the second successor, or caliph, to the Prophet, seems to have become virtually hysterical.
-(Muhammad’s death must have been utterly devastating to the earliest Muslims.)
-He stood among the people and cried out that Muhammad was not dead, that he had merely gone to the Lord for a brief time (presumably in an ascension to heaven like the celebrated mi‘raj from the Temple Mount in Jerusalem).
+When the news reached ‘Umar that Muhammad was gone, ‘Umar, who was a very strong man who would later rule over the entire Islamic empire as the second successor, or caliph, to the Prophet, seems to have become virtually hysterical.
+(Muhammad’s death must have been utterly devastating to the earliest Muslims; think of the impact of the death of Joseph Smith on the early Latter-day Saints or, even, of the death of Jesus and the effect it must have had, before the Resurrection, on the first Christian disciples.)
+So he stood among the people and cried out that Muhammad was not dead, that he had merely gone to the Lord for a brief time (presumably in an ascension to heaven like the celebrated mi‘raj from the Temple Mount in Jerusalem).
 After forty days, ‘Umar declared, the Prophet would return, and he would punish those who had falsely proclaimed his death.

 “Gently, ‘Umar,” Abu Bakr whispered to his younger associate.
 “Be quiet.”

 Finally, standing up and addressing the bystanders, Abu Bakr said, “O men, if anyone worships Muhammad, Muhammad is dead.
 If anyone worships God, God is alive and cannot die.”